 Lingering Garden or Liu Yuan — Brilliant Qing Style Suzhou Garden

-Lingering Garden or Liu Yuan of Suzhou, Photo from Official Site of Lingering Garden.
+Lingering Garden or Liu Yuan of Suzhou, Photo from Official Site.

-As a UNESCO World Heritage Site, the Lingering Garden is famous for remarkably set exquisite sceneries in limited spaces, which realized "A Different View For Each Step", and perfectly shows elegant intellectuals' aesthetic.
+As a UNESCO World Heritage Site, the Lingering Garden is famous for remarkably setting exquisite sceneries in limited spaces, which realized "A Different View For Each Step" and perfectly shows the elegant intellectuals' aesthetic.

-In 1593, a retired official named Xu Taishi firstly built the garden, with the help of a rockery master and artist named Zhou Shichen.
+In 1593, a retired official named Xu Taishi first built the garden with the help of a rockery master and artist Zhou Shichen.

-Xu Taishi was a talented scholar and a brilliant designer, who had been involved in the restoration and construction of royal palaces and mausoleums before.
+Xu Taishi was a talented scholar and a brilliant designer who had previously been involved in restoring and constructing royal palaces and mausoleums.

 He named his masterpiece Eastern Garden or Dong Yuan, which was once quite famous for its beauty, and had been recorded and eulogized by many intellectuals.

-Arch Door and Idyllic View of the Lingering Garden, Photo from Official Site of Lingering Garden.
+Arch Door and Idyllic View, Photo from Official Site.

 The garden gradually fell into disuse after Xu Taishi passed away.

-Until 1794, another intellectual and artist Liu Shu bought and renovated the garden, and renamed it Hanbi Shanzhuang.
+In 1794, another intellectual and artist Liu Shu bought and renovated the garden and renamed it Hanbi Shanzhuang.

 Part of "12 Rockeries of Hanbi Shanzhuang", Painted by Artist Wang Xuehao in 1802 — Shanghai Museum